VR51/host-flash/README.md

 	The presence of a website in one of the downloaded lists does not necessarily imply the site is malicious.
 If you trust that a blocked website is safe to view you can 'whitelist' it to prevent Host Flash™ blocking access to it.

-	To whitelist a website, add the website's root address to the whitelist.txt file stored in the same directory as host-flash.sh.
+	To whitelist a website, add the website's root address to the .hfwlrc file stored in $HOME.

 	Notes